lzwjava/blog-source/resume.md

 * I passed 13 courses, like Computer Introduction, Fundamentals of Programming, Programming Fundamentals Lab, College English, Advanced Mathematics, Principles and Techniques of Digital Imaging, Two-Dimensional Graphics Technology.
 * I built a campus assistant Android application "Bjfu Assistant" that integrates the functions of checking grades, and alumni forums.
 It has been downloaded and used by thousands of users on campus.
 And I built an Android App for learning English by watching movie clips, and won the third prize in a hackathon.
-* I ranked in the top 1 in my school's ACM/ICPC monthly training competition among around 100 top students in the university, including higher grade one.
+* In my school's ACM/ICPC monthly training competition, I ranked in the top 1 among around 100 top students in the university, including higher grade one.

 ### Guangzhou Yuyan Middle School, Science, Middle School Diploma, 2007.07 - 2013.06
 * I ranked in the top 300 out of 100k students in the Guangzhou High School Entrance exam.